BY PASTOR T. O. BANSO

 Conclusion: No matter what you’re going through, always remember that the Lord is good, and He’ll not abandon you.
 If you ask Job after all the trials he went through, he will tell you, “The Lord is good.”
 The last seven verses of the book of Job, Job 42:10-17, confirm the Lord’s goodness to Job.
 The LORD restored his fortunes.
 He blessed his latter days more than his beginning.

 What you’re going through is not the last chapter of your life.
-The last chapter will record your breakthrough, your turnaround, your victory, your testimony, your new song in Jesus’ name.
+The last chapter will record your breakthrough, your turnaround, your victory, your testimony, and your new song in Jesus’ name.

 If Job’s story had not ended in his restoration, it would still not have diminished or nullified the goodness of God.
 The Lord is good, not because good things are happening to us.
 He is good by His nature and is good always.